List of Shortland Street characters introduced in 1995: Tuesday Warner

+Ryan Birch

+Ryan Birch was introduced in late-1995 as the estranged father of Minnie Crozier (Katrina Devine) who had been living in San Francisco and working as a physiotherapist.
+Minnie was conceived when Ryan and Ellen (Robyn Malcolm) were teenagers at swim meet in Tokyo, Ryan was drunk and had sex with her without consent.
+Ellen raised Minnie without any contact with Ryan and struggled with his return to their lives.
+Whilst Minnie was hoping for her parents to get back together, Ryan started dating Ellen’s best friend Grace Kwan (Lynette Forday).
+Grace sided with Ryan when Ellen confronted him about the rape, however all parties eventually accepted that it happen.
+Following a run in with Ellen’s sister Carla (Elisabeth Easther), Ryan took Minnie back to San Francisco for Christmas and threatened to go for full custody.

+When Minnie returned in the new year, she decided she wanted to remain in Ferndale.
+Ryan relocated to New Zealand to maintain his relationships with Minnie and Grace.
+Julia (Elizabeth Hawthorne) employed Ryan as a physiotherapist and attempted to build a Sports Injury Clinic around his reputation.
+Grace quickly fell out of love with Ryan and Carla made his work life difficult.
+The Sports Clinic relied upon a new MRI machine but when a delay in results coming through caused a neck manipulation of Adele Pratt (Paula Keenan) to end up having a stroke, Julia closed the Clinic and terminated Ryan’s employment.
+Grace fought to have Ryan reinstated but he found employment in Dannevirke.

 Caroline Buxton

 Caroline Buxton (Tandi Wright) was introduced in late 1995 as a private, palliative care nurse for the dying Sir Bruce Warner (Ken Blackburn) and went on to be a core cast member for the rest of the 1990s.
 Caroline joined the clinic as a receptionist in early 1996 and later became a staff nurse.
 Caroline’s two key storylines are the 1997 euthanasia plot and her 1999 lesbian affair with Dr Laura Hall (Larissa Matheson).
 Caroline departed Ferndale in early 2000, pregnant and on the run with her on again / off again boyfriend Greg Feeney (Tim Balme).

 Emily Devine

 Emily Devine arrived to the clinic as a new pathologist in late 1995, and stayed until 1997 when after uncovering a breakthrough medicine, Emily was headhunted for a pharmaceutical company in Switzerland.
 The actress Michaela Rooney continued to work on the show as a storyliner and editor before returning on screen as Emily in 2019 and 2020, portraying her as living with early-onset dementia, suffering significant memory loss and having been homeless for several years.